Birational Kleinian groups: Invariant rational fibration II: elliptic base

 Assume that $Y$ is decomposable with $e=0$.
 The two minimal sections $s_1$ and $s_2$ are disjoint from $U$ because they are invariant under $\Aut(Y)$.
 The universal cover of the complex analytic Lie group $Y-(s_1\cup s_2)$ is $\CC^2$ because it is commutative.
 Hence we obtain immediately that $U=Y-(s_1\cup s_2)$ and $X$ is a complex torus.
 If $Y=R_0$, then the same reasoning tells us that $U=Y-s$ and $X$ is a complex torus.

 Assume that $Y=\PP^1\times B$.
 By Proposition \ref{gammabinfinite} the foliation on $X$ induced by $Y\rightarrow B$ is a linear foliation on a torus or a suspension of $B$ over a hyperbolic curve.
-If $X$ is a torus then the intersection of $U$ with any fiber of $Y\rightarrow B$ is biholomorphic to $\CC$ or $\CC^*$; the conclusion follows immediately in this case.
+If $X$ is a torus then the intersection of $U$ with any fiber of $Y\rightarrow B$ is biholomorphic to $\CC$ or $\CC^*$ because the intersections with fibers cover leaves of the foliation.
+The conclusion follows immediately in this case.
 Assume that $X$ is a suspension over a hyperbolic curve.
 The projection $Y\rightarrow \PP^1$ induces a second regular foliation on $X$ which is transverse to the first one; this second foliation must be the elliptic fibration subjacent to the suspension.
-The conclusion follows. \end{proof}
+Therefore we are in the first case of Theorem \ref{thmruledelliptic}. \end{proof}